insight-creative/milksource.com/content/blog/harvest-season-is-off-running-hard.md

 ---
+_schema: default
-title: "Harvest Season is Off & Running (Hard)"
+title: Harvest Season is Off & Running (Hard)
 draft: false
 seo:
   page_title:
   meta_description:
   featured_image: /uploads/harvester.jpg
   featured_image_alt: harvester
-date: "2020-09-20"
+date: 2020-09-20T00:00:00Z
 categories:
   - News
 ---
 Corn silage season has begun for Milk Source farms.

 As a total organization, our 2020 goal is to harvest more than 560,000 tons of silage (or, put another way, about 1.1 billion -- with a B -- pounds.)